whatisnuclear/website/index.md

 #### What about the waste?

 When heavy atoms split and release energy, the two smaller atoms remaining (called *fission products*) are often left with some extra energy to give off.
-This energy is released over a period of time (the longest-lived waste lasting 100,000+ years) in the form of energetic particles called *radiation*.
-The radiation is very hazardous and must be kept isolated from the biosphere.
+This energy is released over a period of time (the longest-lived waste lasting 100,000+ years) in the form of energetic particles called [*radiation*]({% link radioactivity.md %}).
+The high radiation is hazardous and must be kept isolated from the biosphere.
 We have not yet agreed on what should be done with this high-level nuclear waste.

 </div>
 <div class="col-sm-6" markdown="1">